Ask AI

 The Description page includes details on the creator, how many users it has, an estimation of how many credits it might use, and a Description written by the creator.
 The Description should give you a good idea of what the Plugin is intended to do, and ideally how to use it.

 Some creators may choose to make their Plugin Instructions visible, and if they’ve done so, those will appear on this page as well.
+Instructions are essentially the AI System and User prompt that is shared with the AI model they selected to power their plugin.

 In the upper right, you’ll see a Copy Link button (if you’d like to share the Plugin) and an Add button, which will install it.
 To use the Plugin, you’ll have to click Add.
+(You’ll also see an Edit button if it’s one of your Plugins.)

 Notion image

-To use a Plugin, just select it from this dropdown.
-But take note: The Plugins you install may work in one of many different ways.
-They may require you to highlight text, or put your cursor somewhere in particular.
-Some Plugins even ask you to structure the text in your document in a particular way, or write specific text (sometimes in a specific format) and highlight that.
-It’s important to familiarize yourself with how a Plugin works (again, on the Description page) before using it in order to achieve the best results.
+Take note: The Plugins you install may work in one of many different ways.
+They may require you to highlight text, or put your cursor somewhere in particular, or even write something in a field that will appear on click.
+Some Plugins might even ask you to structure the text in your document in a particular way, or write specific text (sometimes in a specific format) and highlight that.
+It’s important to familiarize yourself with how an installed Plugin works (again, on the Description page) before using it in order to achieve the best results.

 Plugins output to the History column on the right, just like other Sudowrite features.
 And just like with those features, you can favorite, insert, and copy these cards as desired.